Code-Institute-Submissions/dkidanu1-Milestone2_MarResub/README.md

 The live website can be found [Green Park](https://dkidanu1.github.io/Milestone2/).

 ___
+## Index

+1. About the website
+2. User Experience Design
+3. Design
+4. Technology Used
+5. Testing
+6. Deployment
+7. Acknowledgements
+___

 ## About the website

 This Green Park Website was created for the purpose of completing the second Milestone Project for the Code Institute's Full Stack Developer course.
 It was built using the knowledge gained from the HTML, CSS, User Centric Design, JavaScript Fundamentals and Interactive Frontend Development modules.
 The document below outlines the build and various technologies used.

 ___

 ## User Experience Design